What Happens If U.S. Reopens Too Fast? Documents Show Federal Coronavirus Projections

 The documents, created by the Department of Health and Human Services, spell out the data and analysis the agency is sharing with other federal agencies to help shape their responses to the coronavirus.

-While the White House Coronavirus Task Force has cited other models created at academic institutions, the federal government has not made public its own modeling efforts.
+While the White House's coronavirus task force has cited other models created at academic institutions, the federal government has not made public its own modeling efforts.
 The documents paint the fullest picture yet of the assumptions underpinning the government's response to the pandemic.

 The Trump administration is laying out plans for how to reopen America's economy, and protesters are parading near state Capitol buildings to demand that happen swiftly.
 But while overestimating the threat of the virus could cause unnecessary job losses, underestimating it means more lives lost.
-At particular risk are the elderly, and African Americans, who already disproportionately dying, based on preliminary data.
+At particular risk are the elderly and African Americans, who are already disproportionately dying, based on preliminary data.

 The documents outline a possible range of scenarios for how bad the coronavirus crisis could get, without taking into account continued efforts to tamp it down.
 This type of model offers a baseline against which to weigh mitigation efforts.
 The documents say they don't aim to predict the exact course of the pandemic, but rather to help government officials plan.